 HARD TIMES FOR THE MEDIA

-and less.
+It is truly frustrating and demeaning knowing your publication is shutting down soon because advertisers are coming in less and less.
 What’s worst, you couldn’t do anything to save it.

-This is what haunts the media industry today in most countries worldwide; and it’s getting
+There is no other reason more unspeakable than bankruptcy to kill a media institution.
+This is what haunts the media industry today in most countries worldwide; and it’s getting more prevalent.

 Crisis hit Philippine media